 If you have a living family member with cancer who has not been tested but is interested in finding out more, they should seek referral to their local genetics clinic so that they can begin the process themselves.
-If they are tested, are found to have a genetic mutation and you are eligible for testing, you will then be able to be tested for this mutation and the results will take around 2 weeks.
+If they are tested, are found to have a genetic fault and you are eligible for testing, you will then be able to be tested for this fault and the results will take around 2 weeks.

-If you have no living family members with cancer, or a family member with cancer that does not wish to be tested, it is still possible to be tested for a genetic mutation provided you are over the eligibility threshold.
-This test takes longer, as it is a much harder process to find an unknown mutation.
+If you have no living family members with cancer, or a family member with cancer that does not wish to be tested, it is still possible to be tested for a genetic fault provided you are over the eligibility threshold.
+This test takes longer, as it is a much harder process to find an unknown fault.
 It should take 4-8 weeks but sometimes takes a lot longer.

 You can usually request how you are told of the results, but this will either be face-to-face, by telephone or by letter.